Basic installation

 $ pipx install kleene-cli

-Alternatively, Klee can be installed directly from source using
+The latest version of klee can be installed directly from source using pipx

 $ git clone https://github.com/kleene-project/klee